ilikerobots/bd_vineyard/index.md

 maincta_text: We're waiting for *you*!
 Plan your experience today.
 maincta_btn_primary: Plan my visit
 maincta_btn_primary_link: harvest.html
-maincta_btn_secondary: Contact us
 maincta_btn_secondary_link: location.html
 ---
 ## We tend our vines all year long.

 ## Now it's **your turn to harvest**.

 Since 2005, we have tended to our two acres of grape vines with responsible stewardship of plants, crops, and land.
+Our grapes have gone into a number of interesting and innovative vintages.

-After many years or harvesting our own vines, we now invite you to participate in this unique experience.
+And while we will continue to sell most of our harvest to commercial wineries, we now invite all our wine-making friends to participate in this unique experience.

 Best of all, you can buy what you pick for as little as one dollar per pound, and turn your efforts into a bottle of wine you'll remember forever.